What is a hernia?

-- Femoral – more common in women, these occur high on the thigh as a result of intestines forcing their way through the weak muscles of the femoral canal.
-It is a serious hernia requiring urgent surgery.
+- Femoral – These occur on the thigh where the leg joins to the body.
+They occur as a result of intestines forcing their way through the weak muscles of the femoral canal, which means they are a serious hernia requiring urgent surgery.
+More common in women.

 - Incisional – occurring after abdominal surgery, this is where the intestines push through the site of surgery.

 A hernia can be at risk of becoming strangulated – which means it cannot be gently pushed back through the abdominal wall.
 Another term for this is non-reducible hernia.
-This can lead to serious complications, including gangrene of the trapped bowel.
+When this happens, there is reduced blood flow to the trapped tissue.
+If left un-treated, this can lead to serious complications to the tissue, including it getting damaged or dying (gangrene).

 Symptoms of hernia

-Generally, a hernia can be seen or felt on your body.
+Generally, a hernia can be seen or felt on your body as a lump.
 Other symptoms of hernias include:

-- The lump gets bigger when you cough
+- The lump gets bigger when on standing up and on straining

 - The lump gets smaller when you lie down

-If you have any of the above symptoms, you should see a doctor straight away.
-Surgery is needed to remove the hernia and reduce your risk of gangrene.
+If you have a hernia, , and you experience any of the below symptoms, you should see a doctor straight away, as these suggest the hernia has become strangulated.
+Surgery is needed to remove the hernia and reduce your risk of gangrene

 Causes and treatment of hernia